 20. CMS Site Safety and Security

 Health and Safety at CMS

-Students are expected to comply with all local, University and government guidance put in place in order to minimise the risks of respiratory illnesses such as COVID-19 within the CMS.
-In particular, Students must follow the guidance on maximum occupancy, which is clearly signposted for different spaces across the site.
-CMS users should wash their hands regularly and students are encouraged to vacate lecture theatres promptly at the end of each lecture to allow for purging of the space.
+Students are expected to comply with all local, University and government guidance put in place in order to minimise the risks of respiratory illnesses such as Covid-19 within the CMS.